-Students who graduated from a US high school between 2011 and 2020 will be placed into courses based on their unweighted high school GPA; they may also use previous SAT or ACT scores for placement if taken within the last ten years.
+Students who graduated from a US high school will be placed into courses based on their unweighted high school GPA; they may also use previous SAT or ACT scores for placement if taken within the last ten years.

-Students who graduated in 2021 or beyond with an unweighted high school GPA of 2.8 or above will be placed directly into gateway English and math courses.
-Students who graduated high school in 2021 or beyond with an unweighted GPA less than 2.8 will be required to take the TABE placement test, unless they have sufficient SAT or ACT scores.
+Students who graduated with an unweighted high school GPA of 2.8 or above will be placed directly into gateway English and math courses.
+Students who graduated high school with an unweighted GPA less than 2.8 will be required to take the placement test unless they have sufficient SAT or ACT scores.

-Students who graduated more than ten years from the date of application or who do not have a reportable high school GPA will also be required to take the TABE placement test.
+Students who graduated more than ten years from the date of application or who do not have a reportable high school GPA will also be required to take the placement test.
 Exceptions may apply as listed in Part III: Placement Test Exemptions.
 Counselors will consult with prospective students to determine testing needs.

-Students that require TABE placement testing may call (910) 410-1730 (Hamlet, Main Campus) or (910) 410-1831 (Honeycutt Center, Laurinburg) for an appointment.
+Students that require placement testing may call (910) 410-1700 (Hamlet, Main Campus) or (910) 410-1831 (Honeycutt Center, Laurinburg) for an appointment.
 Test-takers must present a valid photo I.D. at the check-in (receptionist) desk.
 Acceptable identification is a document with both a photo and a name, such as a driver's license, state-issued identification card, passport, military, or school I.D.
 Calculators, dictionaries, earphones, cell phones and other aids are not allowed.